 “I’ve been training full-time with Saints since I came back but I’m yet to play because the club is making sure I’m not over doing it.

-“I'm one of the fortunate one to have two years at U20s level so I'm hoping I can challenge for a place in the squad ahead of the and the in next June.
+“I’m one of the fortunate one to have two years at U20s level so I’m hoping I can challenge for a place in the squad ahead of the Six Nations and the World Cup in Argentina next June.

 “I’m only on a one year contract so I just want to play as much rugby as possible for whoever I’m picked.
 I have to show the coaches I improve over the year.